Stiletto: First World War

 The emergence of fierce hand-to-hand combat in the trenches of World War I created a new need for stabbing weapons, resulting in the reappearance of the dagger and the stiletto.
 Many versions of these stabbing knives exist, some individually made by soldiers, while others were government-procured and authorized.
-On the Allied side, the French Lebel M1886 épée (needle sword) bayonet was frequently cut down and converted into a stiletto or thrusting knife (Poignard-Baïonnette Lebel).
+On the Allied side, the French Lebel M1886 épée (sword) bayonet was frequently cut down and converted into a stiletto or thrusting knife (Poignard-Baïonnette Lebel).
 The French Nail were locally fabricated and converted bayonets, knives and stabbing weapons for use in the First World War.
 The Mark I trench knife is an American trench knife designed by officers of the American Expeditionary Force (AEF) for use in the First World War.
 The M1917 bayonet was designed to be used with the US M1917 Enfield .30 caliber rifle, as well as with the seven different U.S. trench shotguns.
 The German Nahkampfmesser (translated: close combat knife) was the standard issue German combat knife during the First World War, which remained in service in modified form through the end of the Second World War.

 These weapons were used to eliminate sentries in trench raids as well as for personal defense.
 As a class, these daggers, knives, and stilettos were given the title trench knife.